fcrozatier/choco-ui/src/docs/guides/getting-started/+getting-started.md

 The preprocessor expands the `use:choco` shorthand syntax.
 [Learn more](/guides/preprocessor)

-3. (Recommended).
-To copy the component, headless and mixin files to your own project folder, run:
+3. (Optional).
+To copy the component files to your own project folder, run:

 <Highlighter file="./copy.sh" />

+The CLI will let you choose which components to copy to your project's `$lib/components` folder.
-This way you own the files and can easily customize and tweak them or learn from them.
-Also copy-pasting examples from this documentation will just work, without adjusting the imports.
+This way you own the files and can easily customize and tweak the styles.

-4. (Optional).
-If you want the default styles to experiment with before using your own, you need Tailwind 4
+Also copy-pasting examples from this documentation will just work out of the box, without adjusting the imports.